Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Learning Optimal Breaking Policies

+Our final procedure is as follows: given some user $u$, we (i) compute predictions $\f(u)$; (ii) find $\hat{\theta}_u$ by solving \eqref{eq:theta_empirical_fit}; (iii) obtain $\hat{p}_u$ by solving \eqref{eq:optimal_p}; and (iv) apply the policy:

-Additionally, note that by \eqref{eq:learned_phat}, $\hat{p}_u$ exhibits a phase transition at $\tfrac{\alpha_u}{\beta_u} = \frac{1}{2}$, below which $\hat{p}_u=0$. \begin{corollary} In LV space, $\pi(u)$ partitions users to those who require breaks, and those who don't. \end{corollary} \begin{corollary} In the realizable case of Prop. \ref{prop:realizable_N=2}, $\pi(\hat{p}_u)$ idempotently improves over the myopic $\pi(0)$. \end{corollary}
+Notably, for $N=1$, $\psi_u$ has a closed-form formulation as a function of predictions (\Appendixref{section:appendix_model_fit}).
+In this case: \begin{corollary} In the realizable case of \cref{prop:realizable_closed_form}, $\psi(\hat{p}_u)$ idempotently improves over the myopic $\pi(0)$. \end{corollary}

-Thus, the optimal policy can be interpreted as suggesting breaks only when it deems them necessary. \autoref{fig:lv_curves} illustrates $\lambda^*(p)$ curves, phase shift, and optimal and learned policies for various user types.
+Thus, the optimal policy can be interpreted as suggesting breaks only when it deems them necessary. \cref{fig:lv_equilibrium} illustrates $\lambda^*(p)$ curves and policies for various user types.